kobozo/kobozo-opencode/command/feature-dev.md

 **Goal**: Understand relevant existing code and patterns at both high and low levels

 **Actions**:
-1. Launch 2-3 code-explorer agents in parallel.
+1. Launch 2-3 code-analyst agents in parallel with --mode=exploration.
 Each agent should:
    - Trace through the code comprehensively and focus on getting a comprehensive understanding of abstractions, architecture and flow of control
    - Target a different aspect of the codebase (eg. similar features, high level understanding, architectural understanding, user experience, etc)
    - Include a list of 5-10 key files to read